OUROBOR0Z333/epam-project-cloud/README.md

 ## How to Use

 All workflows are manually triggered using `workflow_dispatch` for maximum control.
 You can execute foundation workflows first, then use either the sequential workflow approach or the complete deployment workflows.

+## Configuration

+Before running the workflows, ensure you have properly configured all required secrets in your GitHub repository.
+Refer to the [SECRETS_CONFIGURATION.md](SECRETS_CONFIGURATION.md) file for detailed instructions on setting up the required secrets, especially the `TERRAFORM_STATE_BUCKET` secret which commonly causes issues if not configured correctly.